rowe-morehouse/rowe-morehouse/readme.md

       <br /><li>Oh yah, <a href="https://www.w3.org/TR/speech-synthesis/">SSML</a>.
 I'm railing your webinar and feeding it to <a href="https://cloud.google.com/speech-to-text">GCP speech-to-text</a>, then I make you speak back in the voice I want you to, with my SSML inflections and my fun sound effects courtesy of <a href="https://developer.amazon.com/en-US/docs/alexa/custom-skills/ask-soundlibrary.html">Amazon Alexa Skills Kit Sound Library</a>.
 A new way of repurposing content, basically.
 Your content. 😈<br/ >
       <br /><li>I want to try to do this at scale with services like <a href="https://contentyze.com">Contentyze</a> and <a href="https://petacrunch.com/">PetaCrunch</a>.<br />
       <br /><li>How about <strong>I publish one hundred (100) AI-authored articles a day</strong> based on flywheel feedback from what users are responding to — both in trad analytics and sentiment analysis.
 I bet you I can pull it off, or triple your money back … ;)<br />
       <br /><li>We used to call this "article spinning," now it's called "AI Journalism."
-By the end of next year <strong>you won't be able to tell the difference between AI vs. Human blogging</strong>.
-And Jonny can spin-to-voice, too.
-See above.<br />
+By the end of next year <strong>you won't be able to tell the difference between AI vs. Human blogging</strong><br />
       <br /><li>Check out what Amazon Global Advertising honcho Dan Wright (no twitter) says about <a href="https://www.marketingweek.com/amazon-reveals-advertising/">"voice advertising" inside Alexa</a> and how stoked they are on it.<br />
       <br /><li>BTW, the <a href="https://reinvent.awsevents.com/">AWS re:Invent 2020 design language</a> is full of hot-pink on black, candy gradient buttons, and warping animated <a href="https://www.google.com/search?source=univ&tbm=isch&q=1970s+graphic+design+geometric+artist&sa=X&ved=2ahUKEwjFr4qDxO_sAhVLop4KHZHcAZIQ7Al6BAgFEFA&biw=1440&bih=799">1970s geometric midcentury motifs</a>, WTF? … looks cool though. :)<br />
       <br /><li>On another note, I'm learning <a href="https://storybook.js.org/">Storybook</a> in order to get better at designing <em>resuable UI components</em> and data visualizations.